thirtyfiveblack/rugby-league-scoreboard/README.md

 ## Data Source

-Game data is fetched from ESPN's public API endpoints for all supported Australian Footbal leagues.
+Game data is fetched from ESPN's public API endpoints for all supported Rugby League competitions.

-**AFL and WNBA**: These leagues support date range queries, so full season data is available regardless of favorite teams configuration.
+**NRL and WNBA**: These leagues support date range queries, so full season data is available regardless of favorite teams configuration.

 ## Dependencies